-Facilitate and lead the implementation of the Provincial Human Resource Development Strategy, the following will be prioritised in the 2017/18 financial year:
+Facilitate and lead the implementation of the Provincial Human Resource Development Strategy, the following will be prioritised in the 2018/19 financial year:

-- Establish an inter-departmental bursary committee supported by external industry experts - Use the established HRD Council as a vehicle to strengthen strategic partnerships. - Coordinate and facilitate the placement of learners, interns and artisans in various departments and industries - Coordinate trade testing of 30 students towards artisan development - Coordinate and facilitate the induction (CIP) of newly appointed employees in public service. - Increase access to post school funding in critical and scarce skills as defined in the HRDS by awarding bursaries for domestic students and international students. - Consultations to determine the feasibility of establishing a school of governance in the Province, which could be anchored at the Mpumalanga University - Encourage and support students and succeed in post schooling qualification.
+- Coordinate and support the inter-departmental bursary committee. - Use the established HRD Council as a vehicle to strengthen strategic partnerships. - Coordinate and facilitate the placement of learners, interns, apprenticees and artisans in various departments and industries. - Coordinate trade testing of 60 students towards artisan development. - Coordinate and facilitate the induction (CIP) of newly appointed employees in public service. - Increase access to post school funding in critical and scarce skills as defined in the HRDS by awarding bursaries for domestic students and international students.